howieter/howieter/README.md

 ### Hello, I'm Garegin!
 * Student of School_21
-* I have experience and made projects with C, C#
+* I have experience and made projects with C, python, C#
-* Currently I'm learning OOP approach to building software
+* Currently I'm learning C# OOP approach to building software
 * I'm open for the internship / job opportunities as a backend developer

 ## Contacts